 Sunday June 3 2001, Day 31

 Today we set out to explore ancient Carthage which is not too far from the marina.
 We took a taxi to the Punic Harbor.
 It is very hard to see where and how the old Carthaginian ships were harbored.
-But in a small building, the Antiquarium, shown to us by the very friendly guard, there are several drawings and a model, which coupled with some imagination, allows one to visualize this most remarkable home port of the Carthaginian navy.
+But in a small building, the Antiquarium, shown to us by the very friendly guard, there were several drawings and a model, which coupled with some imagination, allow one to visualize this most remarkable home port of the Carthaginian navy.
 Carthage was the major sea power of the western Mediterranean for several centuries until it was destroyed by the Romans.
 The ships were pulled out of water and housed in boat houses built around a circular lagoon.

 From the Punic Harbor we walked to the Salammbo Tophet where we saw another, much more sinister, side of the ancient Carthaginians.
-Here is the burial ground, the Tophet, of the many children sacrificed to the goddess Tanit and the god Baal.
+Here was the burial ground, the Tophet, of the many children sacrificed to the goddess Tanit and the god Baal.
 It seems that these were only male children from 4 to 11 years old, the sons of prominent families.
 Their bodies were burned and their ashes were placed in small clay urns which were buried in the ground.
 The burial place was marked by a stone stele (a flat tombstone) embellished with the sacred signs of the god or goddess.
 There were hundreds of these stelae.
 A very intriguing culture about which we actually know very little.
-A thriller novel A Spy for Hannibal written by my friend Elisabeth Craft gives an excellent evocation of this child sacrificing culture.
+A thriller novel A Spy for Hannibal written by our friend Elisabeth Craft gives an excellent evocation of this child sacrificing culture.

 We then walked to the TGM station and took the train for a few stops after which we had a long uphill walk to the Carthage Museum.
 It is situated on the top of Byrsa Hill from where one has a very good view of the whole Carthage region and the Bay of Tunis.
 The museum has a large collection of Punic objects, two sarcophagi of great detail, lots and lots of pottery and amphorae, and some remarkable glass miniature heads—very beautiful in full color.
 It also has a good Roman collection with more mosaics etc. In particular there are two lovely Roman statues of a charioteer and his wife—recently unearthed by Alice’s friend Naomi Norman of the University of Georgia at her excavation of the cemetary near the hyppodrome.

 When we got tired of walking through the museum we took a taxi back to Sidi Bou Saïd but did not stay in the town, instead we had the taxi drive us to the beach, just south of the marina, to the Amphitrite restaurant.
 Once again the driver tried to overcharge us.
 The food was delicious: a Niçoise salad, Fatima’s fingers (pastry dough stuffed with squid, potato, and herbs), and grilled red mullets.
 The whole beach, being Sunday, was full of people, mostly young men and boys.
 There were precious few females.
-The whole area seems to be full of large groups of pre-teen boys running wild all over.
+The whole area seemed to be full of large groups of pre-teen boys running wild all over.
 The restaurant was full of middle class families.
 It was a leisurely and most enjoyable lunch.

 We walked back to Thetis where we took a rest under the tent.
 In general here, unlike in other marinas, our fellow boaters are not such a friendly lot.
 As they walk by they stare at us but when we either greet them or smile they do not reciprocate but completely ignore us.
 I am getting kind of tired of greeting these rude strangers.
 Just as these thoughts came to my mind the people from the small sailboat next to us introduced themselves.
 The man is Tunisian and US educated and his wife is German and used to work in the World Bank in our home town Washington, D.C.
 You cannot ask for friendlier people.
 The marina here, unlike the one in Monastir, has very limited facilities for visiting yachts: very basic shopping, no bank or ATM.
 Taxis are available and when honest, about 50% of the time, reasonable.
 The Capitanerie is helpful but ineffective.
 They have no change, accept no credit cards, nor foreign currency.